MitchellTesla/Ethereum_2.0/.secrets/lib/copybara/README.md

 # Copybara

-*A tool for transforming and moving code between repositories.*
+*A tool for transforming and moving code between repositories.*  currently in construction* (wip)

 Copybara is a tool used internally at Google.
 It transforms and moves code between repositories.